About European Basset Hounds

 European Basset Hounds have the adorable extra wrinkly skin and those droopy eyes that steal your heart.
 European Basset hounds have about 10 to 15 pounds more to love on than the American Basset hound too.
 They both have very similar, laid back personalities, colors and markings.

 Do European Basset Hounds Shed?

 Yes, Basset Hounds do shed.
 They have fairly short hair, but do shed.

 Yes, as will all breeds.
 They do have more of a louder, deeper bark than other breeds due to their hound breeding.

 Yes, all of our puppies come with AKC pet registration.
 On occasion we do grant full registration rights.
 Please contact us if you have an interest in full rights.

 Puppies are available to go to their forever homes beginning on their 8 week birthday.

 European Basset Hounds

 Meet the parents of our European Basset Hounds!
 With a pure 100% European bloodline, our Hounds are known for their esteemed characteristics in temperament and appearance.
-All parents are genetically tested clear for the three major known Basset Hound genetic diseases.
+All parents are genetically tested clear for the major known Basset Hound genetic diseases.
 Please inquire if you have any further questions.